 Some manufacturers offer drives with removable media.
-The WQSMD detects when such a drive is connected and makes certain changes to the way it operates.
+The WUSMD reads the on-board removable media switches to detect when such a drive is connected and makes certain changes to the way it operates.
 The important changes are that you can only have one virtual unit on a drive whose media can be removed.
 That unit must have the same unit number as the physical drive number.
 The reason for this is that it is necessary to determine the unit number even though the media may be removed.
 This means that the unit number cannot be recorded on the media for these drives.
-WOMBAT automatically detects these drives and prevents you from creating incorrect units on them.
+WOMBAT prevents you from creating incorrect units on drives with removable media as indicated by the on-board switches.